 Here's an example, where the story is based on interviews with a police spokesperson who was not a witness to events, but has more access than anyone else to official documents and investigators.
 Is this arm's length evidence more or less credible?
 On rare occasions, the information from a spokesperson like that is wrong.
+Karamargin didn't see it.
 When Congresswoman Gabrielle Giffords was shot in Arizona in January of 2011, New York Times.com and NPR were among those who reported she was dead.